No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Experiments

-We evaluated the cross-domain performance on the $\text{COCO-}20^i$~\cite{nguyen2019feature} to $\text{PASCAL-}5^i$~\cite{shaban2017one} setting.
-While cross-domain ability was not the core focus of DiffUp, it exhibited remarkable capabilities in this field.
-Quantitatively, Table~\ref{tab:bbox-scribble-coseg-textual-crossdomain} shows a notable improvement of approximately 4.5 mIoU increase in 1-shot scenario, with DiffUp achieving 70.1 compared to CDFSS's 65.6~\cite{wang2022remember}.
-We ascribed this robustness to DiffUp's utilization of diverse priors with minimal inter-domain variance.
-This characteristic equipped the model with a domain-agnostic quality, enabling it to generalize more effectively to unseen domains.
+We evaluated the cross-dataset performance on the $\text{COCO-}20^i$~\cite{nguyen2019feature} to $\text{PASCAL-}5^i$~\cite{shaban2017one} setting.
+While cross-dataset generalization ability was not the core focus of DiffUp, it exhibited remarkable capabilities in this field.
+Quantitatively, Table~\ref{tab:crossdomain} shows a notable improvement of approximately 4.5 mIoU in 1-shot scenario, with DiffUp achieving 70.1 compared to CDFSS's 65.6~\cite{wang2022remember}.
+We ascribed this robustness to DiffUp's utilization of diverse priors with minimal inter-dataset variance.
+This characteristic equipped the model with a domain-agnostic property, enabling it to generalize more effectively to unseen classes.